Pagina en Español: Resistencia al Calor

 Historically redlined districts (Areas that were systematically prevented from building wealth on the basis of race) are on average 5°F hotter than other districts.
 These neighborhoods are primarily occupied by people of color, putting them at a higher risk of experiencing disproportionate high heat.

 As we’ve learned over the weekend of July 4, extreme heat events can extremely be dangerous for health.
 The graphics below details who is most affected by high heat, and offers tips for how to stay cool during the summer.
-This information could save your life.

 Interested in learning more about high heat?